Twelvemeatballs/Forked-Realities-in-Belgrade/README.md

 A writing experiment in public.
 Drafts, fiction, and stray narrative anomalies created live by Twelve Meatballs at ETHBelgrade Hackathon.

-See ‘/stories/‘ for the completed stories.
+See ‘/stories/‘ for the stories as completed during the Hackathon.

 ## Files
 - `/README.md` — This file